LongerWarrior/UEAssetToolkitGenerator/README.md

 # UEAssetToolkitGenerator
-This is a work-in-progress .NET API to generate [UEAssetToolkit](https://github.com/Archengius/UEAssetToolkit) compatible JSON files.
+This is a work-in-progress .NET API/GUI to generate [UEAssetToolkit](https://github.com/Archengius/UEAssetToolkit) compatible JSON files.
 You must have .NET 6 installed to use.
 Also known as Cooked Asset Serializer (CAS).

 ## Usage
 1. Use the Settings table below to configure the generator (or load a config settings file).